3rd/image.nvim/README.md

 at a given position in a buffer, scrolling, windows, etc.

 It has built-in Markdown and Neorg integrations that you can use right now.
+\
+It can also render image files as images when opened.

 https://github.com/3rd/image.nvim/assets/59587503/9a9a1792-6476-4d96-8b8e-d3cdd7f5759e